The 40-Year-Old Virgin

 Eventually though, we’re forced to get to the difficult part of when the 20th date finally comes and naturally Andy screws it all up when his insecurities bubble to the surface which results in a big fight between him and Trish.
 I have to admit that I’m a bit torn on this moment.
 While I do acknowledge that I believe these characters would do this kind of thing at this point given what I know about them, it is still a third act breakup which you of course know isn’t going to stick and these characters will patch things up and get back together in the end.
 On the other hand though, it does result in the best comedic payoffs of the movie in my opinion.

-What follows is Andy riding off on his bike in a blind rage to go drinking until he meets up with the girl he saw in the previous scene when Cal was giving him his ‘ask them questions’ tip.
+What follows is Andy riding off on his bike in a blind rage to go drinking until he meets up with the girl he saw in a previous scene when Cal was giving him his ‘ask them questions’ tip.
 Her name is Beth (played by Elizabeth Banks) and she is horny so she takes Andy back to her place for a little fun.
 When they start getting busy, Andy takes his shirt off to reveal that his waxing job is still on point which is a pretty funny reveal since at this point in the movie I had completely forgotten this had happened earlier so it was a bit of a fun surprise to see that again.

 Soon Beth goes to the bathroom and starts masturbating in the tub with a shower hose which makes the audience and Andy very uncomfortable, so of course he has a change of heart and goes to leave when he finds that apparently his friends (Jay, Cal, and David) are waiting for him in the other room.
 They say in the movie that one of them still had a key to the apartment from when they lived there in the past, but it wasn’t established in the movie previously so it’s a bit forced, although it is still funny to see Andy go to leave just to see his friends casually observing his sex life.
 Why are they there though?
 As it turns out, they were just as concerned for Andy’s relationship with Trish as he was as soon as he realized Beth was creepy.
 What’s nice about this is how it shows that each of these characters has their own mini arcs which end up coming together by this last scene here, even if Cal does end up sleeping with Beth in the end.